About Unfiltered KY Tours

 Meet Our Owner

-Around the time of covid, I got a gig with a Diageo subsidiary doing promo and marketing work for some of their whiskey brands.
+Prior to covid, I got a gig with a Diageo subsidiary doing promo and marketing work for some of their whiskey brands.
 And not long after that, I got hired by a local bourbon tour company where I fell in love with the job.
-And I was very burnt out from doing office and marketing work.
-And long-story short, I started my first business, Unfiltered KY Tours.
+From there, I decided the only way to really make touring my own and to get my friends involved was to start something of my own.
+So, my first business, Unfiltered KY Tours was born!

 Thanks for being here and for your interest in our small business.
-We couldn’t be here without you.
 And if not on a tour, I hope to see you on the bourbon trail someday!

 - Chuck (Owner/Operator)